We all like to save when traveling. I certainly do, but it doesn’t mean you have to cut back on the best!

 The same is true for accommodation as special rates disappear as the hotel sells out.

 My suggestion is to book at least 10-months in advance of your trip date.
-If traveling during any holiday season make that a year in advance.
+If traveling during any holiday season makes that a year in advance.

 For French Polynesia and the Cook Islands, increased rain means from 2 to 3 days of rain per 7 days.

-There is a break in the low season around the holidays from about December 15th to January 4 or so of the following year the pricing goes back to high season.
+There is a break in the low season around the holidays from about December 15th to January 4 or so of the following year, the pricing goes back to the high season.

 4.)
-Adjust your locations: The best specials, or better said, “what lessens your cost of stay, are longer term stays”.
+Adjust your locations: The best specials, or better said, “what lessens your cost of a stay, are longer-term stays”.
 For example, if you are traveling to the Cook Islands you have better specials available for longer stays (this is usually from 4 nights or more, but not always).
-Let say one location has its best special for three nights, the next for 4 nights and the final one gives you a free night for staying 7 nights, you have now can adjust your itinerary to meet the best specials in each location and you pay for only 13th nights of 14.
+Let’s say one location has its best special for three nights, the next for 4 nights and the final one gives you a free night for staying 7 nights.
+You can now adjust your itinerary to meet the best specials in each location and you pay for only 13th nights of 14.
 If traveling to New Zealand, adjusting your locations works even better if you rent a car during part of your stay or even your whole stay.
-Plan your trip with easy driving times, I recommend flying between the North and South Islands to save time, and with the specials you have a great trip, with close contact with nature and the locals, and less stress on the pocketbook.
+Plan your trip with easy driving times, I recommend flying between the North and South Islands to save time, and with the specials, you have a great trip, with close contact with nature and the locals, and less stress on the pocketbook.

 Why?
 The South Pacific base their school schedules on the European school system and schedule.
 Now Canadians, I hear you, yes you have this as well, but your times of year tend to differ to the South Pacific as your seasons are reversed.

-The schedules in the South Pacific for school holidays include longer holidays but three to four times a year instead of our long summer holiday and the shorter one around the holidays.
+The schedules in the South Pacific for school holidays include longer holidays but three to four times a year instead of our long summer holiday and the shorter ones around the holidays.

 So it pays to know the dates of the South Pacific School Holidays.